-Speaking of VR ScaleFinding a way to step inside a building before it’s a building and evaluate each spatial element is a compelling prospect for those involved in the business of architecture and design.
+Uses of VR: Understanding ScaleFinding a way to step inside a building before it’s a building and evaluate each spatial element is a compelling use of VR for those involved in the business of architecture and design.

 Jonathon Anderson, Assistant Professor Interior Design at Ryerson University acknowledged that his students find it hard to fully conceptualize scale until they can experience designs virtually.
 “With VR, I see my students immediately ‘get’ the space.
 What I mean by that is that they understand scale and proportion in a completely different way through the VR experience when comparing it to the spaces they view on a screen.
 It allows my students to understand space far better and far more quickly.”
 Beyond discovering where spatial elements which appeared to work ‘on paper’ but didn’t when viewed virtually, using VR to help develop a better understanding of space, Jonathon felt his students became far better equipped to design for those who would go on to build something for real, with this increased understanding in VR scale.

-When big actually means BIGGame of Thrones creator George R. R. Martin was purported to have seen a scale model for the 700 ft high wall he described in the ‘A Song of Ice and Fire’ books and realized it actually looked absurd when seen in three-dimensional context.
+Uses of VR: Understanding SizeGame of Thrones creator George R. R. Martin was purported to have seen a scale model for the 700 ft high wall he described in the ‘A Song of Ice and Fire’ books and realized it actually looked absurd when seen in a three-dimensional context.
 It’s a case of not being able to picture what 700 ft really looks like.

-Big is a relative term and this was clearly demonstrated in Architectural firm, DSAI’s, brief from its partnership with Ingenium, Canada’s Museums of Science and Innovation.
+Big is a relative term and defining it through their uses of VR was a challenge for Architectural firm, DSAI’s, partnership with Ingenium, Canada’s Museums of Science and Innovation.
 DSAI’s role was to design an adjacent building to the Canada Science and Technology Museum in Ottawa.
 The issue of scale was a major one in the project as the building had to be designed specifically to house the Science and Technology entire collection, which encompassed objects that ranged in size from hand tools to actual trains.
 In the words of Architect Andrew Chung of DSAI, “To really understand the scale, we introduced VR to the project.
 We needed to see how big these items were for our own understanding.
 It allowed us to talk about things (to the client) in a perspectival manner that captures scale in a much better way than solely using a 2D drawing.
 People who see our 2D drawings or blueprints still don’t really comprehend the scale until they view the VR experience.”

 Until clients saw the experience for themselves, they would ask DSAI “does it really have to be so large?”.
-When viewing in VR scale, the difference between something at train scale vs. human scale made all the difference.
+When viewing in VR scale, the difference between something at train scale vs. human scale made all the difference and so one of the unexpected uses of VR for DSAI was about client communication – after they thought VR would be an internal tool.

 When speaking with Principals at ALSC Architects – who often present to school boards – they described going to present designs using plans and static renders and not commonly getting a lot of questions or feedback.
 It was challenging for people to place themselves in a design using traditional presentation formats and took time for them to assimilate enough information on a design to then feel confident questioning it.
 Through sharing designs in VR and enabling clients to experience them on their own before being presented to, ALSC found it evoked something very different, inspiring clients to ask a different set of questions, be more informed, take more ownership and get more involved in the process.
 As a result of clients becoming more involved and seeing that their ideas could then be translated by ALSC into meaningful, beneficial changes, overall designs improved.
 “When people understand more fully what they’re getting, they will ask what more can be done, what more can be created with this space?
 I want clients to be part of the inspiration of a project and we find that when they are, designs tend to rise to another level.”
 Indy Dehal, Principal, ALSC Architects.